Battle of Fallen Timbers: Prelude

 In the 1783 Treaty of Paris, which ended the American Revolutionary War, Great Britain ceded rights to the region northwest of the Ohio River and south of the Great Lakes.
 Despite the treaty, which ceded the Northwest Territory to the United States, the British maintained a military presence in their forts there and continued policies that supported the Native Americans to slow American expansion.
 With the encroachment of European-American settlers west of the Appalachians after the War, a Huron-led confederacy formed in 1785 to resist the usurpation of Indian lands, declaring that lands north and west of the Ohio River were Indian territory.
 The young United States formally organized the region in the Land Ordinance of 1785 and negotiated treaties allowing settlement, but the Western Confederacy of Native American nations were not party to these treaties and refused to acknowledge them.
 Violence erupted in the area between Native Americans and U.S. settlers in the region and in Kentucky.

 In George Washington's first term as President of the United States, the U.S. launched two major campaigns to subdue the Western Confederacy and protect American colonizers from Indian attacks.
 The Harmar campaign in 1790 resulted in a significant victory for the confederacy and a U.S. retreat to Fort Washington.
-In May 1791, Lieutenant Colonel James Wilkinson launched what he thought was a clever raid at the Battle of Kenapacomaqua, Wilkinson killed 9 Wea and Miami, and captured 34 Miami as prisoners, including a daughter of Miami war chief Little Turtle.
+In May 1791, Lieutenant Colonel James Wilkinson launched what he thought was a clever raid at the Battle of Kenapacomaqua, Wilkinson killed nine Wea and Miami, and captured 34 Miami as prisoners, including a daughter of Miami war chief Little Turtle.
 Many of the confederation leaders were considering terms of peace to present to the United States, but when they received news of Wilkinson's raid, they readied for war.
 Wilkinson's raid thus had the opposite effect, uniting the tribes against St. Clair.
 In 1791, a follow-up campaign was led by territorial governor Arthur St. Clair, which was decimated by combined native forces.

-Following this devastating defeat, the area was now open to attacks from the British and or their allied native tribes in the west.
+Following this devastating defeat, the area was now open to attacks from the British and their allied native tribes in the west.
 The U.S. quickly appointed envoys to negotiate peace with the Confederacy.
-Meanwhile, President Washington commissioned Major General "Mad" Anthony Wayne to recruit, and train a more effective, and larger force.
+Meanwhile, President Washington commissioned Major General "Mad" Anthony Wayne to recruit and train a more effective and larger force.
 If peace negotiations failed, Wayne was to bring U.S. sovereignty to the new borders.
-Wayne commanded about 2,000 men, with Joseph Bartholomew, Choctaw and Chickasaw men serving as his scouts.
+Wayne commanded about 2,000 men, with Kentuckian settler Joseph Bartholomew and allied Choctaw and Chickasaw men serving as his scouts.
 In the spring of 1793, Wayne moved the Legion from Pennsylvania downriver to Fort Washington, at a camp Wayne named Hobson's Choice because they had no other options.